neolea/neolea-training-materials/methodology.md

    reject the subject whereas mastering these skills can bring benefit.
    (Cryptography in one such subject for instance)

- - classified personnel: some personnel may keep a very low profile and no background information will be provided by their hierarchy beforehand.
+ - intel officers: some people may keep their participation private and no background information will be provided by their hierarchy beforehand.

 ## Preparing the training

-One main aspect of training preparation is the selection of use-cases to present during the training, and use-cases on which trainees will take a bite at.
+One main aspect of training preparation is the selection of use-cases to be presented during the training, and use-cases on which trainees will take a bite at.
 These need to be engaging and display the usefulness of the tools.
-That is why the best is usually to start with use-cases that trainers stumbled upon during their daily jobs and found interesting.
-Also showing why certain use-cases called for the development of new software features, and how the said features now make a difference is a must.
+That is why the best is usually to start from use-cases that trainers stumbled upon during their daily jobs and found interesting.
+Also showing why certain use-cases called for the development of new software features, and how the said features makes a difference is a must.

 Then comes the selection of use-cases that are part of trainees' daily jobs.
-This may be some time challenging to define but trainers usually have an good guess of what the trainee do by this time and can find several uses-cases the trainees should be able to relate to.
+This may be sometimes challenging to define but trainers usually have an good guess of what the trainee do by this time and can find several uses-cases the trainees should be able to relate to.